exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 During the journey, the train will stop at a few stations to pick up and/or drop off cargo.
 Each journey will have a different amount of stops.
 To simplify setting up the routing program your friend would like you to add the missing stops to the routing `dict`.

-Implement a function `add_missing_stops` that accepts a routing `dict` followed by an unknown amount of additional keyword arguments.
+Implement a function `add_missing_stops` that accepts a routing `dict` followed by an arbitrary amount of additional keyword arguments.
 These arguments could be in the form of a `dict` which holds one or more stops in order, or a number of `stop_number=city` pairs.
 The function should then return the routing `dict`, updated with a key that holds a list of all the stops in order.

 ```python